Jumbofile/Intersect-Engine/README.md

 ## About

-Intersect Platformer Edition is a 2D tile-based side-scroller engine using Intersect Engine.
+Intersect Platformer Edition is a fully featured 2D tile-based side-scroller engine using Intersect Engine.

-This engine is currently in a very basic state and will be improved.

 ## Features